mukkelmaus/Flox/docs/integration-guide.md

-# OneTask API Integration Guide
+# Floxari API Integration Guide

-This guide provides detailed information about integrating the OneTask API with frontend applications, particularly React/TypeScript frontends.
+This guide provides detailed information about integrating the Floxari API with frontend applications, particularly React/TypeScript frontends.
 It covers authentication flows, state management suggestions, endpoint usage patterns, and real-time features.

 ## Authentication Flow

-OneTask uses JWT (JSON Web Tokens) for authentication.
+Floxari uses JWT (JSON Web Tokens) for authentication.
 Here's how to implement the authentication flow in your frontend:

 ### 1. User Registration